CMDB Best Practices: The Complete 2026 Guide

 Four requirements define a CMDB ready for agentic operations:

 - Policy attributes embedded at the CI level.
 Governance rules, including change approval tiers, blast radius classifications, and maintenance window constraints, must live at the CI record itself.
-Policy attributes give AI agents the guardrails they need to act within organizational boundaries.
+Policy attributes give AI agents the guardrails to act within organizational boundaries.

 - CI ownership attribution.
 Every CI that an AI agent might act on must have a named owner.
 Ownership is the accountability chain that makes automated action auditable.
-When an agent initiates a change and something breaks downstream, the question “who authorized this CI for automated action?” must have a clear answer.
+When an agent initiates a change and something breaks downstream, the question ‘who authorized this CI for automated action?’ must have a clear answer.

 - Freshness validation thresholds.
 Standard CMDB health metrics track when a CI was last updated.
 Agentic IT requires a stricter measure: when was the CI last verified by an authoritative discovery source?
 For production servers, a discovery verification age of more than 30 days should trigger a hold on AI agent actions.
 For cloud assets, 7 days may be more appropriate.